Classification and Birational Equivalence of Dimer Integrable Systems for Reflexive Polygons: Introduction

 Based on this classification of brane tilings for toric Calabi-Yau 3-folds with reflexive polygons as toric diagrams, the following work has the aim to identify the corresponding dimer integrable systems.
-For the 30 brane tilings, we identify 30 dimer integrable systems with their corresponding Casimirs and Hamiltonians, the spectral curve and the Poisson commutation relations.
-Here we note that because these dimer integrable systems correspond to toric Calabi-Yau 3-folds with reflexive toric diagrams, the dimer integrable systems possess only one Hamiltonian associated to the single interior point of the toric diagrams.
+For the 30 brane tilings, we identify 30 dimer integrable systems with their corresponding Casimirs and Hamiltonians, the spectral curve and the Poisson commutation relations.\footnote{A subset of these dimer integrable systems are studied in \cite{Bershtein:2024lvd}.} Here we note that because these dimer integrable systems correspond to toric Calabi-Yau 3-folds with reflexive toric diagrams, the dimer integrable systems possess only one Hamiltonian associated to the single interior point of the toric diagrams.

 As part of this classification, we also identify the complete collection of birational equivalences between dimer integrable systems corresponding to the reflexive polygons in 2 dimensions.
 As observed in \cite{Kho:2025fmp}, when two toric Calabi-Yau 3-folds with their corresponding toric varieties are related by a birational transformation \cite{galkin2010mutations, 2012SIGMA...8..047I, akhtar2012minkowski, 2018arXiv180100013B, 2021RSPSA.47710584C, Ghim:2024asj,Ghim:2025zhs}, then the associated brane tilings define dimer integrable systems, which are birationally equivalent to each other.
 Under what is now known as \textbf{birational equivalence} between dimer integrable systems, the birational transformation identifies the Casimirs and Hamiltonians as well as the spectral curve and the Poisson commutation relations between the two birationally equivalent dimer integrable systems.
 In the following work, we identify out of the 30 dimer integrable systems in our classification in total 16 pairs of birationally equivalent dimer integrable systems.